 In general it is a wonderful volunteer job which allows one to interface with all members of SKABC and with a wide group of ecology/conservancy-minded groups in BC.

-Howe Sound Steward
+Howe Sound Site Steward

 Coordinates efforts to maintain 6 campsites in Howe Sound.
 Manages annual budget for maintenance and recommends improvements.